 Functional GI Illness

-In some patients, psychologic conditions such as anxiety (with or without aerophagia), conversion disorder, somatic symptom disorder, or illness anxiety disorder (previously hypochondriasis) are associated with GI symptoms.
-Psychologic theories hold that functional symptoms may satisfy certain psychologic needs.
+In some patients, psychologic conditions such as anxiety (with or without aerophagia), conversion disorder, somatic symptom disorder, or illness anxiety disorder (previously called hypochondriasis) are associated with GI symptoms.
+Psychologic theories hold that some functional symptoms may satisfy certain psychologic needs.
 For example, some patients with chronic illness derive secondary benefits from being sick.
 For such patients, successful treatment of symptoms may lead to development of other symptoms.

 Many referring physicians and GI specialists find functional GI complaints difficult to understand and treat, and uncertainty may lead to frustration and judgmental attitudes.
 An effective physician-patient interaction reduces health care–seeking behavior by the patient.
 Physicians should acknowledge the patient's symptoms and provide empathy.
 Physicians should avoid ordering repeated studies or multiple drug trials for insistent patients with inexplicable complaints because this may promote symptom anxiety and health care–seeking behavior (2).
 When symptoms are not suggestive of serious illness, the physician should wait rather than embark on another diagnostic or therapeutic plan.
 In time, new information may direct evaluation and management.
 Functional complaints are sometimes present in patients with physiologic disease (eg, peptic ulcer, esophagitis); such symptoms may not remit even when a physiologic illness is addressed.
 In some patients, testing (eg, CT) may identify incidental abnormalities that are unrelated to the symptoms.

 1. Drossman DA: Functional gastrointestinal disorders: History, pathophysiology, clinical features, and Rome IV.
 Gastroenterology 150:1262–1279, 2016. doi: http://dx.doi.org/10.1053/j.gastro.2016.02.032.